PascalNoisette/leanote/README.md

 Replacement of backend database with markdown files organised in a  way to be compatible with mkdocs https://squidfunk.github.io/mkdocs-material/.

 This is a fork of https://github.com/leanote/leanote/ - Under GPL v2 and https://github.com/jim3ma/docker-leanote.git - Under Apache License Version 2.0
-The next two chapter are a backup of original readme of their respective project
+The last two chapter are a backup of original readme of their respective project

 ### Test with docker

 ```
 docker build . -t leanote
-docker run -p9000:9000 -v /home/pascal/workspace/leanote/:/home/pascal/workspace/leanote/ --rm leanote
+docker run -p9000:9000 -v /home/pascal/workspace/mkdocs/docs:/leanote/docs --rm leanote
 ```